frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/student.md

 ### 3.1.
 Personal Details

-Personal details of the Student like their Date of Birth, Gender, Blood Group and Nationality can be added here.
+Personal details of the Student like their Date of Birth, Gender, Blood Group, and Nationality can be added here.

 ![Student](/docs/assets/img/education/education-student-personal.png)